-- Preheat the oven to 250 C / 485 F / Gas 9 at least one hour before you plan to cook your pizzas so that the oven has time to get really hot.
+- Preheat the oven to 250 C / 485 F / Gas 9 at least 30 minutes before you plan to cook your pizzas so that the oven has time to get really hot.

-- Divide the dough into five equal portions.
-I use a scales for this – each portion should be 160 g.
-However you can do this by eye if you prefer – just try to make the portions as even as possible to ensure they all cook in the same length of time.
+- Divide the dough into equal portions.
+I use a scales for this – each portion should be about 100 g.
+However, you can do this by eye if you prefer – just try to make the portions as even as possible to ensure they all cook in the same length of time.

 - Place one portion of dough onto a floured table and roll until it’s about 30 cm (12 inches) wide.

 - Transfer the dough to a very lightly floured pizza sheet or regular baking sheet.

 - Apply two tablespoons of sauce to the dough and spread around using the back of the spoon.
 I spread my sauce right to the edges to help avoid a plateful of leftover crusts at the end of eating.